AACAP 25th Founder’s Anniversary, Hotel Del Coronado, San Diego, CA, 1978

 Pictured: Top, l-r: Joseph Weinreb, M.D.; Frank J. Curran, M.D.; Edward D. Greenwood, M.D.; Oscar B. Markey, M.D.; Stella Chess, M.D.
 Bottom, l-r: Viola W. Bernard, M.D.; S. Spafford Ackerly, M.D.; Eveoleen N. Rexford, M.D.; George E Gardner, M.D.; Othilda Krug, M.D.; Maurice R. Friend, M.D.

 The 1953 Society is AACAP's program for honoring and thanking members and friends of AACAP who have arranged a bequest or estate gift to the Academy.

 Please call the Office of Development to discuss how you can become a member of the 1953 Society.
-If you have already named AACAP as a beneficiary of a bequest or estate gift, please fill out the 1953 Society donor intention form so that we can welcome you as a member.
+If you have already named AACAP as a beneficiary of a bequest or estate gift, please let us know through our online donor intent form so that we may welcome you as a member.